ascode/generator-ng2-webpack/README.md

 # generator-ng2-webpack

-An opinionated [Yeoman](http://yeoman.io) generator for scaffolding an app using angular2 and webpack
+An opinionated tool ([Yeoman](http://yeoman.io) generator) for scaffolding an app using angular2 and webpack

 # Credits
 This generator was inspired by: